Commercial Truck Insurance

 How to Purchase Your Trucking Insurance Every Time, Every Year

 It’s easy to tell when your trucking insurance is coming up for renewal; your phone starts ringing off the hook with shippers wanting updated certificates and insurance agents begging to quote your business.
 As a business owner, you want to make the best choice you can for your trucking company, but there are so many choices TO make: Choosing trucking insurance agents, trucking insurance companies, or buying your trucking insurance over the web, etc. For me, I always go back to my grandmother’s words, “if you don’t know your jewels, you better know your jeweler”.
 And believe it or not, I give this same advice to not only current customers, but even to prospects every year.
-PICK YOUR AGENT FIRST.
+PICK YOUR ADVISOR FIRST.

 10 Things to Know About Semi-Truck Insurance